jez/blog/_posts/2023-02-19-typing-klass-new.md

 :::

-In this post, we'll take a quick look[^quick] at the most common incorrect approach to annotate this method, discuss why that approach doesn't work, then circle back and see how to use abstract methods to type this method.
+In this post, we'll take a quick look at the most common incorrect approach to annotate this method, discuss why that approach doesn't work, then circle back and see how to use abstract methods to type this method.[^quick]

 [^quick]:
-  {-} If you're short on time or don't care for explanations, here's the [final code][final-example] we'll build towards.
+  {^} If you're short on time or don't care for explanations, here's the [final code][final-example] we'll build towards.

 # ⛔️ What people try: `T.class_of`